3xg3lin/3xg3lin.github.io/_posts/2023-10-19-mittre-attack.markdown

 There is another term is TTP, what is it?
 TTP mean **T**actic,**T**echnique and **P**rocedures.
 TTP helps security teams to detect and mitigate attacks by understanding the way threat actors operate.

 If you scroll down you will see Procedure Examples.
-This section describes some groups like APT that have attack methods and knowledge.
+This section describes some groups like APT that have attack methods and tactics.

 ![mitre2](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/aeee0387-ce72-4579-8bf5-578dac52fc6f)